I’ve been really hung up on circuit bending and toy hacking for a few weeks now, and thought I would give it a try.

 This is my first bend.
 I added one button to a broken radio controlled “beetle” that adds an interesting looping sound to it.

-I also desoldered an audio jack from an old cd-rom drive, and connnected it to the tiny speaker, so now I can connect it to an amplifier or a stereo headset if I wanted to.
+I also desoldered an audio jack from an old cd-rom drive, and connected it to the tiny speaker, so now I can connect it to an amplifier or a stereo headset.

-I’ve always thought circuit bending was really hard to get into, but all you need to find intersting sounds/effects is you thumb and some spit.
+I’ve always thought circuit bending was really hard to get into, but all you need to find interesting sounds/effects is you thumb and some spit.
 Just poke around on the circuit board, randomly “short circuiting” stuff until something says “beeeerrrrppppiiiiiii”.
-Then you solder something to those spots on the circuit-board, like a button or a potentiomenter.
+Then you solder something to those spots on the circuit-board, like a button or a potentiometer.